Skip to content

 What is context?

 The sp in the picture indicates the stack pointer.
-At step #1, the stack pointer points to the stack of the main thread, and the program counter points to the code for thread_create.
+At step #1, the stack pointer points to the stack of the main thread, and the program counter points to the code of thread_create().
 Therefore, we say that the CPU is in the context of the main thread.
 The move from step #1 to step #2 is an example of context switch: the stack pointer now points to the stack of the child thread and the program counter points to printf.
 Therefore, in step #2, the CPU is in the context of the child thread.

-• The mv sp,a1 in ctx_start moves the stack pointer to a memory address specified by a1, the second argument of ctx_start, shown as the init sp in the picture.
+• The mv sp,a1 in ctx_start moves the stack pointer to a memory address specified by a1, the second argument of ctx_start, shown as init sp in the picture.

 • Lastly, thread_exit invokes ctx_switch which switches the CPU context back to the main thread.
-The assembly code of ctx_switch is similar to ctx_start, so please try to figure out yourself what is happening during ctx_switch.
+The assembly code of ctx_switch is similar to ctx_start, so try to figure out yourself what is happening during ctx_switch.

 • After ctx_start and thread_create both return, the main thread continues to invoke printf and does the printing as shown in step #3 of the picture.